-24. Any person found guilty of an offence under this Ordinance is liable on conviction to a maximum penalty of a fine of $\pm 10,000$ or imprisonment for a term of 18 months, or both, and, in the case of a continuing offence to a further fine of $\pm 30$ for each day or part of a day during which the offence continues after a conviction is first obtained.
+24. A person who commits an offence under this Ordinance is liable on conviction to a maximum penalty of a fine of $\pounds 10,000$ or imprisonment for a term of 18 months, or both, and, in the case of a continuing offence a further fine of $\pounds 30$ for each day or part of a day during which the offence continues after a conviction is first obtained.